 Are there any quiet spaces within the event space?

-Can I see the event spaces and/or timetable beforehand to help me prepare to be on site?
+Can I see the event spaces and/or timetable beforehand to help me prepare to be on-site?

 Other helpful information

 We recognise that neurodiversity takes many forms and that individual needs can vary.
 We are unlikely to meet all of these in an FAQ like this.
-Please do contact us if you want to discuss anything that you might need.
+Please contact us if you want to discuss anything you might need.

 In the meantime, we will keep adding information below as people continue to tell us about things that they would have found it helpful to know in advance before attending our event for the first time:

-- Many of our workshops and events happen at the same time.
+• Many of our workshops and events happen at the same time.
 While we try to be sensitive about very loud noises in the vicinity of our workshop and talk areas, some crossover of noise does happen and can be distracting.